IslamNwishy/Numpad-SoundBoard/README.md

 - Number 0 is reserved for stoping any sound playing
 - Pressing on a key while its mapped sound is playing will stop the sound (Like pressing 0)
 - Pressing a key while its sound is not playing will stop any sound playing to play its own.
+- You can set sound profiles by creating a folder inside the sounds folder and naming it whatever you want and putting sounds inside of it
+- The program will ignore any audio in the sounds folder root when sound profiles are used (making folders inside the sounds folder)
+- you can switch between sound profiles with + and - or using the controls in the app (controls only shows if their are more than 1 sound profile made)

 ## How to run the code